cdisc-org/cdisc-rules-engine/resources/schema/CustomRules.md

 Combine multiple custom columns to create complex filters:

-1. Add column for `@TherapeuticArea` and filter for "Oncology"
+1. Add column for `@Authorities.Category.@TherapeuticAreas` and filter for "Oncology"
-2. Add column for `@Categories` and filter for "Data Structure"
+2. Add column for `@Authorities.Category.Purpose` and filter for "RAW data validation"
-3. Add column for `Sponsor` and filter for "Pharma XYZ"
+3. Add column for `@Authorities.Organization` and filter for "MyCompany"

-This will show all oncology data structure rules from the specific sponsor.

-## Validation

-The schema validation system has been updated to accept these custom attributes.
-To validate your rules:

-1. Use the schema endpoint to get the latest schema: `/api/schema`
-2. Validate your rules against the returned schema
-3. Make sure all required core fields are still present

 ## Best Practices